Rush/jquery.touch-mouse/README.md

 jquery.touch-mouse
 ==================
 Simulates mouse events on touch-enabled devices.
 With delay option it allows for hybrid usage that does not block scrolling and tapping.
+This plugin requires AMD.
+To make AMD optional please contribute an improvement.

 Example usages: